 He was looking at me funny when Annie Totherow popped into my head.
 I was older than Conor when I first met her, but that wouldn’t matter.
 I started wondering what’d happened to her—it’d been years since I’d thought of Annie—and I hoped things had turned out good for her.

 “Okay, okay,” I said, chuckling, “here goes.”

 I wove a tale of happiness on the playground and having fun at Annie’s family home when I went to buy honey, which her daddy was famous for throughout the county and beyond.
 I cleaned up my childhood good enough for a Hallmark card.
 It wasn’t a lie—those really were good times.
 Conor just didn’t need to know what went on in between.
 By the time I was running outta ideas, I looked over and his eyes were shut tight.
-Damned if he didn’t have a little smile on his face.
+He even had a little smile on his face.